Iteration Layer

 Add an Iteration Layer node.
 In the Resource dropdown, select Sheet Generation.
 Set the Format to xlsx.

 In the Sheets JSON field, define the spreadsheet structure.
-Here is a concrete example with two sheets — a sales detail sheet and a summary sheet:
+Here is a concrete example with two sheets — an invoice detail sheet and a summary sheet:

 {